-Exploration of population-focused nursing care with an emphasis on culturally diverse and underserved populations.
-Includes consideration of the research process and cultural perspectives.
-Focuses on the advocacy and collaborator roles within the context of service-learning (1 credit service-learning).
+Provision of population-based nursing care with an emphasis on diverse and underserved populations.
+Application of public health competencies and theories in population-based settings.
+Focus on advocacy and collaborator roles within the context of service-learning.

 Application of the leadership role in preparation to enter the professional nursing workforce.
 Integration of critical thinking skills and leadership, management, professional ethics, and Christian worldview frameworks.

-Prerequisites: Senior standing in nursing or social work, or consent of instructor.
-Offered: Spring.
-Special Notes: Carries cross-credit in social work.
+Prerequisites: Senior standing in nursing or social work or Consent of instructor.
+Offered: Fall or Spring.
+Special Notes: This course carries cross-credit in social work.

-Provides clinical-based learning opportunities to encourage application of theory and research-based knowledge in clinical practice.
-Students engage in experiences to enhance the development of their professional nursing role.
+Clinical-based learning opportunities meant to encourage application of theory and research-based knowledge in clinical practice.
+Engagement in experiences to enhance the development of the professional nursing role.

-Prerequisites: Completed junior year of nursing program; acceptance into an approved clinical internship program.
-Grade exceptions: Graded on an S/U basis.
-Offered: Summer
+Prerequisites: Completed junior year of nursing program and acceptance into an approved clinical internship program.
+Special Notes: Graded on an S/U basis.
+Offered: January, Summer.